 Improving the efficiency of industrial processes is the quickest, simplest way to reduce industrial energy demand and corresponding GHG emissions.
 Efficiency can also lower energy cost, mitigate risk, increase competitiveness, and make electrification more feasible.
 Efficiency approaches can encompass internal operations, supply chains, products and services, and cross-cutting issues across a variety of types and sizes of industry.
-Actions under this strategy are directed at increasing efficiency via implementation of standards and direct engagement with energy users and manufacturers.
+Actions under this strategy are directed at increasing efficiency in modernizing existing and in designing new facilities via implementation of standards and direct engagement with energy users and manufacturers.